srydell/archInstall/README.md

 $ cgdisk /dev/sda
 ```

 You will be presented with a text based program to partition /dev/sda.
 Select the Partition Type *free space* and press New.
 Press Enter to choose the default start sector.
 Write '1024MiB' and choose code 'EF00' for EFI system.
 Name this partition 'boot'.
-Make another partition for swap space.
-The size depends on your amount of RAM.
-For me, since I have 16 GiB I can safely choose 8GiB of swap space.
-The code for swap is '8200', and name is 'swap'.
-Make one last partition with the rest of the sectors (press Enter two times to default to all sectors) and the default code '8300' and call it 'root'.
+Repeat this until you have the folowing:

+* Size: 1024MiB, Code: EF00, Name: boot
+* Size: 8GiB, Code: 8200, Name: swap
+* Size: 25GiB, Code: 8300, Name: root
+* Size: -, Code: 8300, Name: home

+To make the home partition, just press enter when asked for size to get the remaining space on the disk.
+I recommend using a separate partition for root where all applications are stored.
+This way if you ever corrupt your system, you can just reinstall the root partition.
 Take note of which partition is stored on which number.
 You can now press Write and then Quit to exit the application.